Truck Drivers and Child Custody: 6 Things You Need to Know

 It can be difficult if trucking requirements are unavailable on weekdays, mornings, and weekends when kids need parents the most (school days).

-And finally, don’t forget about missing school vacations because the trucking job doesn’t stop at night or during holidays due to long-distance driving in the trucker’s schedule.
+And finally, don’t forget about missing school vacations because the trucking job doesn’t stop at night or during holidays.
+Courts also consider school holidays custody so if your schedule prevents you from being available during summer breaks or holidays, it could affect your parenting time.

 #5.
 How can a truck driver make a parenting plan?